WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 - [ ] UserInfoPopup behaves differently than the other dialogs that use createDialog, mainly in that there is no fade transition like the others have on entry/exit.
 I assume this is built in and that we are not using what those are using.

+- [ ] Mini avatars for message with replies should exclude primary author avatar because it is already present in the large on the message just above them.

 # Console Bugs